cs-ankit-gupta/solution-pack-ot-asset-management/docs/usage.md

 The simulation mode has some sample data that helps you get a better understanding of how the solution pack functions.
 Following steps help you use the solution pack with some included sample data.

+> **1. OT - Add Sample Assets**
+- Browse to `Simulations` > `OT - Add Sample Assets` scenario and click **Simulate Scenario**.
+- This scenario adds 83 different sample OT Assets (different Purdue Levels, Types etc.) for testing dashboards, use case playbooks, reports and other actions.<br>
+***NOTE***: Ensure you run this 'OT - Add Sample Assets' Scenario prior to running the 'OT - Add Sample Alerts', for facilitating the correlations of Alerts and Asset records.

+> **2. OT - Add Sample Alerts**
+- Browse to `Simulations` > `OT - Add Sample Alerts` scenario and click **Simulate Scenario**.
+- This scenario adds 12 well populated sample OT Alerts for testing dashboards, use case playbooks, reports and other actions.<br>
+***NOTE***: Ensure you run the 'OT - Add Sample Assets' Scenario prior to this, for facilitating the correlations of Alerts and Asset records.

-> **1. OT - Stuxnet Attack Scenario**
+> **3. OT - Stuxnet Attack Scenario**
 - Make sure the global variable **Demo mode** is set to `true`.
 - Browse to `Simulations` > `OT - Stuxnet Attack Scenario` scenario and click **Simulate Scenario**.
-- Four Alerts are created each at an interval of 2 seconds:
+- Four Alerts get created each at an interval of 2 seconds:
     - Stuxnet peer to peer communication attempt
     - Anomalous communication between two Windows XP machines
     - Communication between public and private networks